jariarkko/distributed-resolver-selection/draft-arkko-abcd-distributed-resolver-selection.md

 # Acknowledgements {#ack}

-The authors would like to thank Christian Huitema, Ari Keränen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kühlewind, David Allan, Daniel Migault and many others for interesting discussions in this problem space.
+The authors would like to thank Christian Huitema, Ari Keränen, Mark Nottingham, Stephen Farrell, Gonzalo Camarillo, Mirja Kühlewind, David Allan, Daniel Migault Goran AP Eriksson, and many others for interesting discussions in this problem space.